Police unravel Germany's largest online narcotics market | DW | 28.06.2019

 Police began an extensive investigation into the criminal gang with the arrest early last year of a 26-year-old suspect from the eastern state of Brandenburg.
 A search of two properties yielded large stashes of drugs and led to further arrests.

-Between February and May 2011, 10 of the suspects from Germany, the Netherlands and Poland were arrested for the purchasing, packaging, transport and distribution of narcotics.
-They are between 24 to 44 years old.
+Between February and May 2019, 10 of the suspects from Germany, the Netherlands and Poland were arrested for the purchasing, packaging, transport and distribution of narcotics.
+They are between 24 and 44 years old.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.